felipetovarhenao/exquisitecorpus/README.md

   * **bypass**: Removes any pitch transposition, preserving every sample's original pitch and duration.
   * **resample**: transposition affects both the pitch and original duration of the sample.
   * **repitch (default)**: transposition only changes the pitch while preserving the original duration of the sample.
+  * **stretch & repitch**: similar to *repitch*, but the entire sample is stretch to fit the duration of the note — in other words, duration a pitch are modified independently.
+Note that both *repitch* and *stretch & repitch* are more CPU intensive than *resample* and, of course, *bypass*.
 * **playback mode**: Sets the behavior between MIDI input and sample playback.
   * **trigger (default)**: a sample is triggered only when there is a new incoming MIDI note.
   * **pulse**: A stream of samples are triggered according to the specified pulse unit (see pulse unit).
 This mode only works when the Live transport is running.